open200/xesar-connect/README.md

 The **Xesar-Connect** library is an open-source Kotlin wrapper designed to simplify MQTT communication for seamless integration of the EVVA Xesar access control system with other software applications.
 This library streamlines the process of exchanging data and commands between your software and the EVVA Xesar system using the MQTT protocol.

-## ⚠️ Beta Notice ⚠️

-Please note that Xesar-Connect is currently in beta.
-This means that while the library is fully functional and usable, there is a possibility of encountering issues or facing breaking changes in future releases.
-We appreciate your feedback and encourage you to report any problems you encounter.

 ## Features

 - **Simplified Integration:** Xesar-Connect offers an intuitive interface that abstracts the complexities of MQTT communication, enabling developers to focus on seamlessly integrating Xesar functionality into their Kotlin applications.